Stone row

-A stone row or stone alignment is a linear arrangement of upright, parallel megalithic standing stones set at intervals along a common axis or series of axes, usually dating from the later Neolithic or Bronze Age.
-Rows may be individual or grouped, and three or more stones aligned can constitute a stone row.
+A stone row or stone alignment is a linear arrangement of megalithic standing stones set at intervals along a common axis or series of axes, usually dating from the later Neolithic or Bronze Age.
+Rows may be individual or grouped, and three or more aligned stones can constitute a row.

 Description

+The term alignment is sometimes taken to imply that the rows were placed purposely in relation to other factors such as other monuments or topographical or astronomical features.
+Archaeologists treat stone rows as discrete features however and alignment refers to the stones being lined up with one another rather than anything else.
+Their purpose is thought to be religious or ceremonial perhaps marking a processional route.
+Another theory is that each generation would erect a new stone to contribute to a sequence that demonstrated a people's continual presence.